climberig/climberig.github.io/_drafts/how-to-cook-grains.md

 * Turn off the heat and let the quinoa sit for 5 minutes

 After they are done, I usually scoop some into a bowl, add butter, salt and seeds.
 I usually use flax, chia and sesame seeds.
-Sometimes I mix the seeds together, sometimes I only use one type, flax seeds are my favourite.
+Sometimes I mix the seeds together, sometimes I only use one type, flax seeds are my favourites.
 Experiment and see what you like better.

 I get brown rice and quinoa at Costco, buckwheat at Whole Foods.